Constitution

 I) Student Association

-A) The St. Cloud State University (hereafter "University") Student Association consists of any person enrolled for credit at the University.
-The purpose of the Student Association is to enhance the educational potential and the learning environment of the University through the promotion of a student-centered process of policy.
+A) The St. Cloud State University (hereafter "University") Student Association consists of all persons enrolled for credit at the University.
+The purpose of the Student Association is to enhance the educational potential and learning environment of the University through the promotion of a student-centered policy process.

-B) Student Association members are responsible for meeting the academic standards of the University and for being responsible members of the campus community and shall be held to the University Student Code of Community Standards as approved with consultation by the Student Association.
+B) Members of the Student Association are responsible for meeting the academic standards of the University, being responsible members of the campus community, and adhering to the University Student Code of Community Standards, as approved in consultation with the Student Association.

 C) Rights and Restrictions

-1) Student Association members shall be afforded the protection of all rights of this Student Constitution, University policy, Minnesota State Policy and state and federal laws.
+1) Members of the Student Association shall be afforded the protection of all rights granted by this Student Constitution, University policy, Minnesota State policy, and state and federal laws.

-3) Student Association members shall be afforded equal opportunity without regard to race, creed, color, religion, national origin, sex, age, reliance on public assistance, physical disability, marital status, sexual orientation, or inclusion in any group or class against which discrimination is prohibited by state or federal law.
+3) Members of the Student Association shall be afforded equal opportunity without regard to race, creed, color, religion, national origin, sex, age, reliance on public assistance, physical disability, marital status, sexual orientation, or inclusion in any group or class against which discrimination is prohibited by state or federal law.

 4) Academic Rights